ulrikstrid/ligo/gitlab-pages/docs/language-basics/unit-option-pattern-matching.md

 let g : user = Guest();
 ```

+In JsLIGO, a constant constructor is equivalent to the same constructor
+taking an argument of type `unit`, so, for example, `Guest ()` is the
+same value as `Guest (unit)`.
 </Syntax>

-In LIGO, a constant constructor is equivalent to the same constructor
-taking an argument of type `unit`, so, for example, `Guest` is the
-same value as `Guest (unit)`.

 ## Optional values